Real Property Report: A document prepared by an Alberta land surveyor which shows the location of buildings and other structures on a property.

 Compliance is not always required

 Sales, leases and other agreements often require a Certificate of Compliance for the protection of interested parties, but this is done as a private condition between those groups.
-The City of Calgary offers compliance as a service only, and does not intervene in private transactions.
+The City offers compliance as a service only, and does not intervene in private transactions.

 Even if a non-compliant structure existed before you owned the property, it may still impede compliance.
 Real property reports represent the property at the time of survey.